Tom Joyner Morning Show

-The Tom Joyner Morning Show is an American nationally syndicated radio program, hosted by veteran broadcaster Tom Joyner.
+The Tom Joyner Morning Show was an American nationally syndicated radio program, hosted by veteran broadcaster Tom Joyner.
 The program, which aired on Urban contemporary- and Urban adult contemporary-formatted stations across the United States, ran from January 3, 1994 until December 13, 2019.

 Overview

-The program aired live Monday through Friday for four hours, beginning at 6:00 AM Eastern time and was based in Dallas, Texas, where Joyner was previously the local morning host at KKDA-FM.
+The program aired live Monday through Friday for four hours, beginning at 6:00 AM Eastern time and was based in Dallas, Texas, where Joyner was previously the local morning host at KKDA-FM, until 2002, when he moved to KSOC (now KZMJ) (also a Dallas radio station).
+The Tom Joyner Morning Show aired on the station until November 14, 2014, when KSOC flipped to classic hip-hop, leaving the program without a flagship affiliate until September 11, 2017, the program returned to KSOC when it flipped back to urban adult contemporary.
 The program remained in Dallas until the mid-2010s, when Joyner began hosting remotely from South Florida after relocating to that area.
 The show's format featured Joyner and various contributors reporting and discussing the latest news and sports of the day alongside popular R&B songs from the 1970s through the present-day.
 The weekly best-of compilation was offered to affiliated stations on weekends under the title Tom Joyner's Right Back at 'Cha.

 Southwest Airlines was a prominent sponsor of the radio show, especially Joyner's on-site remotes (called "Sky Shows"), and offered free round-trip airfare to any destination that Southwest flew as a recurring giveaway on the show.
+(Southwest is also headquartered in Dallas.)

 Joyner attributed the national show's success to his complete refusal to serve non-black audiences.
 He stated in 2000: "We do a show for African Americans.
 That's what we do."
 In 2019 he stated: "Don't worry about crossover.
 Just super serve, super serve, super serve.
 Anything that affects African Americans, that's what you do."